-FOMO (Feeling of Missing Out) is a real thing.
+FOMO (Fear of Missing Out) is a real thing.
 According to Wiki, FOMO is "a pervasive apprehension that others might be having rewarding experiences from which one is absent".
-This social anxiety is characterized by "a desire to stay continually connected with what others are doing".
+This social anxiety is characterized by "a desire to stay continually connected with what others are doing."

 Every time you turn down an invitation to a party to stay at the office to finish that important project you feel that FOMO hit you like a train.
 Every time you miss a wild party at your friend’s house to stay home and catch up on your favorite show, you know for sure you are not watching it alone.
 There will be three of you: you, your bucket of ice-cream and that FOMO, your old friend.

-The best way to deal with this feeling is actually delete your social media apps.
-Or think again about how deceitful these social media apps are, that only best parts of their lives are shown, and worst parts are left behind.
-Ask your followers what they think about your life and you might get surprised!
+The best way to deal with this feeling is to actually delete your social media apps.
+Or, to think again about how deceitful these social media apps are, that only the best parts of their lives are shown, and the worst parts are left behind.
+Ask your followers what they think about your life and you might be surprised!

 One of the best ways to overcome loneliness is to become picky.
-If you feel lonely you might consider laying back and taking a keener look on people who surround you.
-Is it really deep inherent unquenchable mental thirst that only you yourself can satisfy or is it something about your friends, partners, and relatives?
-Although loneliness starts with us, that doesn’t mean that people around you don’t get anything to do with this feeling.
+If you feel lonely you might consider laying back and taking a keener look at the people who surround you.
+Is it really a deep inherent unquenchable mental thirst that only you yourself can satisfy or is it something about your friends, partners, and relatives?
+Although loneliness starts with us, that doesn’t mean that people around you don’t have anything to do with this feeling.
 As a matter of fact, cold and avoidant partners and friends can really worsen your state of mind.

 6. Loneliness can become a habit.
-Break the habit
+Break that habit

 Just like rumination, loneliness may get you into a vicious circle of doubt-sudden revelation-doubt-revelation-self-hatred-doubt.
-This is something that requires some willpower to stop yourself in your way and ask yourself with all honesty “Am I being self-destructive right now?”.
-Overwhelming loneliness might be the result of you perpetuating self-destructive tendencies.
+This is something that requires some willpower to stop yourself in your way and ask yourself with all honesty “Am I being self-destructive right now?”
+Overwhelming loneliness might be the result of your perpetuating self-destructive tendencies.